Michael McFadyen's Scuba Diving Web Site

 The south-west mark

-Line up the left of the right most house
+Line up the left of the top right house with

 The Undola is a bit more difficult to find than the Tuggerah as it is a much smaller and lower wreck.
 However, once you have the right marks, it is fairly easy to locate.
-Once you arrive at the GPS Mark (the last couple of times I have dived the Undola it put me right over the wreck), line up the mound at Cape Baily off to the north with the pointy rock at the tip of Marley Point as per the diagram above.
+Once you arrive at the GPS Mark (it will put you right over the wreck), line up the mound at Cape Baily off to the north with the pointy rock at the tip of Marley Point as per the diagram above.
 Run north on this (perhaps the point a bit to the right of the mound's apex).
 You should be over the wreck when the houses are as above.
 This should be right near the engine or boiler but could be in front of it.

 Undola Stern Section